Skip to main content

 Area Agencies on Aging in Hawaii

 Bottom line: Hawaii has four county Area Agencies on Aging.
-They help older adults, caregivers, and many people with disabilities find local services such as meals, rides, in-home help, caregiver respite, Medicare counseling, and long-term care options.
-Start with the Hawaiʻi ADRC, which connects people to the right county office and support path.
+They help older adults, caregivers, and many adults with disabilities find local help with meals, rides, in-home support, caregiver respite, Medicare counseling, care planning, and senior activity options.
+If you are not sure where to begin, call the Hawaiʻi ADRC at 808-643-2372 and ask which county office or senior center path fits your need.

 Contents